 After the initial technology and/or product readiness a startup must focus on landing the first big deal as this first success determines the future of the company.
 Just small local deals or pilots are not enough, investors want to see real customers with growing revenue numbers and are willing to invest in a professional sales organization.

 To kick-start and further accelerate global sales for technology startups Silicon Castles can provide a dedicated Global Sales Team (GST) in Europe, US, China, Korea and Japan.
-This GST knows the right people within potential customers and have over 100 years’ experience in technology sales with experts including Mahesh Sundaram, Jay Kim, Fred Zhang and others.
+This GST knows the right people within potential customers and have over 100 years’ experience in technology sales.

 Everybody knows: Having a personal network in business is very important.